 - Intense drug cravings

-A detox program can help alleviate these symptoms and provide medical support as the body goes through the withdrawal process.
+A heroin detox program can help alleviate these symptoms and provide medical support as the body goes through the withdrawal process.

 How Long Does It Take to Detox from Heroin?